leandrocodes/mindfullness-app/README.md

 # Mindfulness App concept

-This is a UI built with HTML and SCSS only, only mobile screen resolution.
+This is a UI built with HTML and SCSS only, and just a mobile screen resolution.

 <p align="center">
   <img src="https://github.com/leandrocodes/mindfullness-app/blob/main/images/screenshot.png?raw=true" height="640px">